-I have been involved in services in the University community, the accounting information systems professional community, and the table tennis community.
-Currently, I am the coordinator for the accounting programs at GSU.
+I have been involved in services in the University community, Accounting Information Systems professional community, and table tennis community.
+Currently, I am the coordinator for the undergraduate accounting program at GSU.
 I have been involved in many college committees.
-I also serve on the editorial board for the AIS Educator Journal and am a reviewer for the Review of Business Information Systems.
+I also serve on the editorial board for the AIS Educator Journal.
 In 2009, I established table tennis team at GSU.
 I was the head coach for the team in 2010-2013.
-Our team was ranked 4th and 6th in the nation in 2010 and 2011, respectively.
+Our team was ranked 4th and 6th in the National Championships in 2011 and 2012, respectively.
 I was named the Coach/Manager of the Year in 2010 by the National Collegiate Table Tennis Association.
-I am also the founder of the Milwaukee Table Tennis Club, Wisconsin most active club.
-I helped organized the 40-Year Ping Pong Diplomacy Celebration and the US Paralympic in table tennis in Milwaukee in 2011.
+I also helped organize the 40th-Year Ping Pong Diplomacy Celebration and the US Paralympic in table tennis in 2011.

 Curriculum Vitae: Dr Wang